saulshanabrook/phys-334/advice.md

 # Advice
-I know you aren't taking a programming class, but since you seem to be doing a bit of programming I figured it might be helpful to put up some guidance on how to not make piles of shit code that you will hate writing and I will hate reading and that will make kittens cry.
+I know you aren't taking a programming class, but since you seem to be doing a bit of programming I figured it might be helpful to put up some guidance on how to not code that you will hate writing and I will hate reading and that will make kittens cry.